-‘The Bachelor’ 2017 Spoilers – Episode 8: Who Goes Home After Hometown Dates?
+‘The Bachelor’ 2017 Spoilers — Episode 8: Who Goes Home After Hometown Dates?

 Please let it be known that there are possible spoilers ahead for the current season of The Bachelor starring Nick Viall.
 If you don’t want to know them, stop reading now.

-After episode 7, the leading man will have his Final Four and they will be:
+After Episode 7, the leading man will have his Final Four, and they will be:

 - Rachel Lindsay